Skip to content

 4

 Important: Update the paths according to your system.
-Ensure: - Directories exist or will be created - You have write permissions - Sufficient disk space (cache files can be several GB)
+Ensure: - The root directory already exists — local path resolution (source="local") fails if it does not - You have write permissions - Sufficient disk space (raw data + NetCDF cache can be several GB per dataset)

 Download Data